Introducing Kat Soni -

 I find this sentiment to be so healing, and so relevant.
 It is a courageous and challenging path to forge one’s own way in this crazy world, but it’s a wonderful way to spend a lifetime.

-So what exactly am I up to these days?
-Mostly gardening, studying, writing, offering readings and workshops revolving around Millie the Mycelium, practicing qigong, and singing songs in the forest at sunrise.
+These days, I spend most of my time gardening, studying, writing, offering readings and workshops revolving around Millie the Mycelium, practicing qigong, and singing in the forest.
 It is my joy to be able to share my passions with you - and I hope my work can support you in living your healthiest and most authentic life.

 While maintaining a positive attitude and a baseline state of gratitude are essential, it’s also important to keep it real and speak to the insanity of the world we are living in.

 There are some strong forces of negativity at play here, and the amount of information and intensity of energy we are bombarded with on a daily basis is nothing short of outrageous.
-Our attention has been monetized, our privacy has been usurped, a great deal of information has been suppressed, our food/water/healthcare system/education system/media/governments have been compromised, and many other indicators point towards the fact that “the powers that be” do not have our best interests in mind.
+Our attention has been monetized, our privacy has been usurped, a great deal of information has been suppressed, and all of our systems are compromised.
 By now, most of us feel that the change we seek will not come from the top down, but instead will unfurl within us and throughout our local communities.

 No one else will do it for us - we must go within and become the aligned, conscious, sovereign beings that we have the capacity to be.